Amjadmeb/hello-world/README.md

 # hello-world
 My first repository.
 <br />
-This my first commit I've ever made.
+This is my first commit on Github.